G-Corp/wok_async_message_handler/README.md

   - WokAsyncMessageHandler.Models.StoppedPartition :
    store stopped partitions (when errors occur) and allow the connection to a monitoring system for example
   - WokAsyncMessageHandler.Models.ConsumerMessageIndex :
-   store the last message_id received from kafka for a {topic, partition} to prevent to process a message twice (if it has been committed twice in kafka)
+   store the last message_id received from kafka for a bot to prevent processing a message twice (if it has been committed twice in kafka)
   - lib/message_serializers :
    directory to store message serializers for ecto schema("your models") (see below for generation)
   - lib/message_controllers :